shijoshaji/myBlogAtHashnode/cl2w2p1s704d9u5nv8kn43pwg.md

 Welcome to this series, hope you have completed [Part 2](https://shijoshaji.hashnode.dev/create-angular-weatherapp-part-2)

-## Dynamic Data
+## We need Dynamic Data
-In part 2 we created a html app with static values and data (I usually create this way to see first how I must expect data and design as such ).
+In part 2 we created a html app with static values/data (I usually create this way to see first how I must expect data and design as such ).
 In this part 3 lets make it as more of Angular 😜 than plain html css, js.

 Before working on Html part, what we need is dynamic data(based on geo location & search with city name) for that we need a API.

 API that I have used are:
 - [Rapid API weather](https://rapidapi.com/community/api/open-weather-map) -> get weather data
 - [BigDataCloud](https://www.bigdatacloud.com/blog/convert-getcurrentposition-free-reversegeocoding-api) -> get city name with geo location
-> **Note:** There are many API's out there you can make use of it, I just wanted to try with multiple API provider
+> **Note:** There are many API's out there you can make use of it, I just wanted to try with multiple API provider.

 ## Rapid API Account
 You got to sign up to Rapid API first to make use of the API's.

-Lets go to [Rapid API weather](https://rapidapi.com/community/api/open-weather-map) the one I used and signup/login if already registered
+Lets go to [Rapid API weather](https://rapidapi.com/community/api/open-weather-map) the one I used.
+Signup/login if already registered
 Once login, go to the API and select the `Current Weather Data` end point and subscribe it to get API KEY.
-Make sure to get all the info in header parameters as below screenshot as this will be used in our Environment file of our App (*my API KEY is blued out, Please use yours *)
+Make sure to get all the info in header parameters as below screenshot as this will be used in our *Environment file* of our App (*my API KEY is blued out, Please use your API key *)

 ![Capture.PNG](https://cdn.hashnode.com/res/hashnode/image/upload/v1652009574214/pQlaif3u7.PNG align="left")

 > Hope you have signed up, you can test the endpoint by mentioning the city name in 'q' in Required Parameter and click on Test Endpoint button, you will get the response with status code 200 if its success.
 ![Capture.PNG](https://cdn.hashnode.com/res/hashnode/image/upload/v1652010072102/Q1wyjTvN8.PNG align="left")

-Copy that sample response you got (you can choose my sample response from [here](https://github.com/shijoshaji/weatherApp/blob/main/src/app/services/sampleResponse.json)), we need that to create our Interface
+Copy that sample response you got (you can choose my sample response from [here](https://github.com/shijoshaji/weatherApp/blob/main/src/app/services/sampleResponse.json)), we need that to create our Interface.

 ## Create Interface from response
-Created by exporting the json response from API and generated this interface using the [URL]( https://transform.tools/json-to-typescript) just paste you json (left side)and interface is generated (right side)
+Created by exporting the JSON response from API and generated this interface using the [URL]( https://transform.tools/json-to-typescript) just paste you JSON (left side) and Interface is generated (right side).

-Copy that interface generate, lets create a folder 'models' in `src\app\` create a new file 'weatherAPI.models.ts' in models folder ie`src\app\models\weatherAPI.models.ts` paste the generated code in that file like this
+Copy the Interface generate, lets create a folder 'models' in `src\app\` create a new file 'weatherAPI.models.ts' in models folder ie`src\app\models\weatherAPI.models.ts` paste the generated code in that file like this.

 ```
 /** NOTE: